bitnami/charts/bitnami/thanos/README.md

 Thanos store supports partition based on time.

-Setting time partitions will create n number of store deployment based on the number of items in the list.
-Each item must contain min and max time for querying in the supported format (see details here See details at https://thanos.io/tip/components/store.md/#time-based-partioning ).
+Setting time partitions will create N number of store deployment based on the number of items in the list.
+Each item must contain min and max time for querying in the supported format (see details at [Thanos documentation](https://thanos.io/tip/components/store.md/#time-based-partioning)).

 Leaving this empty list ([]) will create a single store for all data.